Writing Online; Tips for Newbies Part VI

 Moderation at the Speed of Snail

 Claiming to 'moderate' every post is often a way to delay publication of every post.
-It is not that sites proof read or judge the quality, it is that sites need to slow down your ability to earn.
+It is not that sites proofread or judge the quality of a submission, it is that sites need to slow down your ability to earn.

 Hence, if you can post five items a day and each item earns 10c a day, how long will it take you to earn $10.00?
-So, by making sure you can only publish three items a week, even if they go viral it will take a bit of time for you to reach that 'redemption'.
+By making sure no more than three items are published in a week, even if they go viral, it will take a bit of time for you to reach that 'redemption'.

 Then, the time between post and publish begins to elongate.